 All the effort built up her appetite, she added.

 "It was not easy to get through, maybe I can now go to have some sushi," she laughed, before moving on to poke a little fun at herself.

 Asked what fans don't know about her, the No. 8-seeded Jankovic said that her slicked back ponytail was the result of a lot of hairspray.

 "It's like cement," she said.
-"People think, 'Oh, your hair is so nice and in order.'
-But if you touch it you probably break your fingers."
+"People think, 'Oh, your hair is so nice and in order.

 She also has a shoe fetish.